mattmillsxyz/link-template/README.md

 4. Update `link-button-photo.jpg`.
 This is the small image that displays next to each link button.
 If you have multiple link buttons, you'll need to add a different image for each.

 ## Deployment
-There are many way to deploy this static HTML page.
+There are many ways to deploy this static HTML page.
 A couple of options are to:
 1. Simply copy all of the files to a web server.
 2. Fork this repository, and use [Netlify](https://www.netlify.com/) (this is how I host my page).